kashi618/Atlas-of-Thoughts/College/Programming/Symbolic Names - C.md

 ---
 - It is used to avoid hard coding values in a program
 - Usually all uppercase letters are used, to differentiate them from regular variables
-- The value of a fsymbolic name cannot be changed
+- The value of a symbolic name cannot be changed

 ``` c
 #define VariableName Value